Your Guide to a Mount Rushmore Road Trip

 What to do at Mount Rushmore

 As soon as you arrive at Mount Rushmore, the presidents’ faces will be immediately visible.
 On your way up to the monument, you’ll walk through the Avenue of Flags, where you can spot your state’s flag and learn when it was admitted to the Union.
 Though you’ll definitely want to snap some photos with the flags and famous faces, don’t forget to head downstairs to the museum to learn about the history of the site and to see images and videos of its construction.
-Also check out these unique photos of Mount Rushmore, taken by one of the men who carved the monument.
 Though you can snap a picture of the monument within five minutes of arriving, you’ll want to allow about an hour and a half to explore the museum and other buildings on site.
 And an important note: A trip to Mount Rushmore typically isn’t just about things to do in Mount Rushmore.
 Since you won’t be spending all that much time at the memorial itself, here’s what else you can pair with this road trip.

 Nature opportunities near Mount Rushmore